Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

      m_viewConfig = XR_VIEW_CONFIGURATION_TYPE_PRIMARY_STEREO;
  }
 ```
-Here we go through the view configurations and, like the comment states, find the first one that is supported and set the default view configuration (m_viewConfig) to that one.
-We then will check if m_viewConfig is still the default value we set it to (XR_VIEW_CONFIGURATION_TYPE_MAX_ENUM), in which case something likely went wrong with getting the configs, however, we can still set it to primary_stereo as the default since that is the view configuration that is most often and assuming everything else works, this should work regardless.
+Here we select which view configuration to use from those reported by the runtime.
+The intent is to find the first configuration that both the application supports (defined earlier in m_viewConfigTypes member variable with STEREO and MONO) and the hardware provides.
+Note: the current logic will always find a match since it's searching within the same array it's iterating.
+You may want to check against a separate list of application-preferred configurations instead.
+We then will check if m_viewConfig is still the default value we set it to (XR_VIEW_CONFIGURATION_TYPE_MAX_ENUM), in which case something likely went wrong with getting the configs, however, we can still set it to primary_stereo as the default since that is the view configuration that is most often used and virtually all VR headsets support it.
+PRIMARY_STEREO means we'll render two views (one per eye) with separate poses and projection matrices.
 It is a good thing to debug since this might cause issues later, but it isn't something that will make the entire thing not work, thus, a simple std::cerr rather than a return.

 ```cpp
  // Gets the View Configuration Views.
 The first call gets the count of the array that will be returned.
 The next call fills